Battle of Ekeren: Aftermath

 Parade of Dutch soldiers with captured French and Bavarian banners after the battle of Ekeren, by Jan Hoynck van Papendrecht.

 The battle had no clear victor, but both sides claimed victory.
 The Dutch because they had forced the French from the battlefield, allowing them to retire to safety and the French and Spanish because they occupied the battlefield the next day.
 Both parties also appealed to outward signs of victory such as captured banners and standards.
 The strategic situation remained largely unchanged.
 The Dutch pulled back several kilometres, occupying a tactically more favourable position, and Boufflers' detachment returned, as if nothing had happened, to the French main army.
-While the failure to capture Antwerp was an Allied setback, chances of success for the Allied plans had neither increased nor decreased.
+While the failure to encircle Antwerp was an Allied setback, chances of success for the Allied plans had not significantly decreased.
 Both before and after the battle, everything depended on the actions of the main armies under Marlborough and Villeroy.

-Boufflers was blamed for letting a perfect chance slip through his fingers.
+Boufflers was blamed for letting a perfect chance to destroy a large enemy division slip through his fingers.
 He argued that the limited success of the French forces in this otherwise well-designed and initially promising undertaking was caused by the quality of Bedmar's infantry regiments.
 Alongside battalions that performed their duties to the best of their ability, there were others whose combat value was less than mediocre.
-However, Louis XIV became so displeased with Boufflers that he did not allow him to lead a force in the open field anymore, except for the year of 1709.
+However, Louis XIV became so displeased with Boufflers during the campaign that he did not allow him to lead a force in the open field anymore, except for the year of 1709.
 Mérode-Westerloo, Flemish general in Spanish service, would later blame a lack of support and 'French foolhardiness' for the ultimate loss of Oorderen.
 (Note: Mérode-Westerloo wrote in his memoir: We lost more than 2,000 killed and wounded, although, in fact, we might have made the entire Dutch army prisoners of war for a loss of less than a hundred had we only occupied the line of the dykes and then pounded them to pieces with cannon fire or starved them into surrender.
 But French foolhardiness and I don’t know what besides made us muff the opportunity, and all we gained from it was what the foe cared to leave on the field of battle.
 Indeed, it was only next morning that we truly knew that they were not still in position, and set out to seek what they had forgotten to take with them.
 And so, two days later, they fired a salvo from all their forts [claiming a victory] with more justice than ourselves.)